Eitan-brightleaf/go-search/readme.md

 ## 📝 Description
 The **GFSearch** shortcode enables advanced searching and displaying of Gravity Forms entries on your posts, pages, Gravity Views, or custom templates.
-It allows filtering results, sorting entries, custom formatting, and much more—all tailored to your exact needs.
+It functions similarly to an Excel **VLOOKUP**, allows filtering results, sorting entries, custom formatting, and much more—all tailored to your exact needs.

 ## ✨ Key Features